Nexmo/nexmo-developer/_documentation/audit/code-snippets/get-events-with-filtering.md

 # Get audit events with filtering

-In this Code Snippet you see how to get a list of audit events with filtering.
+In this code snippet you see how to get a list of audit events with filtering.

 ## Parameters